Prevent Breast Cancer is the only UK charity funding ground-breaking research solely aimed at preventing breast cancer for future generations.

 Predict.
 Prevent.
 Protect.
 You could call it our mantra.
 As the only UK charity entirely dedicated to the prediction and prevention of breast cancer, we’re committed to freeing the world from the disease altogether.
 Unlike many cancer charities, we’re focused on preventing, rather than curing.
 Promoting early diagnosis, screening and lifestyle changes, we believe we can stop the problem before it starts.
 And being situated at the only breast cancer prevention centre in the UK, we’re right at the front-line in the fight against the disease.

 Breast cancer is the most common cancer in the UK.
 At Prevent Breast Cancer, we’re passionate about stopping the disease before it starts.
 We promote healthier lifestyles and early diagnosis.
 We also collaborate with others to influence change in breast cancer services.
 We work closely with The Manchester Breast Centre to collaborate with the best experts in the field.
-And by being based at the UK’s only breast cancer prevention centre, The Nightingale Centre, we are at the forefront of preventative research.
+As we are based at The Nightingale Centre – the UK’s only breast cancer prevention centre – we are at the forefront of preventative research.

 Breast cancer is a devastating disease that affects too many people – the patients, their families, friends and colleagues.
 It is a disease that can often be cured if caught early and suitable treatments are prescribed.
 But what if there was no need for the cure?
 There was no diagnosis, no before or after breast cancer.
 What if people could live their lives safe in the knowledge that it would never happen to them.